-The HHS Secretary or his/her designee may terminate a Nurse Corps SP contract for an academic year if, on or before June 1 of the school year, the participant:
+The HHS Secretary or his/her designee will terminate a Nurse Corps SP contract for an academic year if, on or before June 1 of the school year, the participant:

-- 1. submits a written request to terminate their contract for that academic year through the BHW Customer Service Portal; and - 2. repays all amounts paid to, or on behalf of, the participant (pre-tax tuition, stipends and ORC) for that academic year.
+- 1. Submits a written request to terminate their contract for that academic year through the Customer Service Portal; and - 2.
+Repays all amounts paid to, or on behalf of, the participant for that academic year, including pre-tax tuition, stipends, and ORC.

 If a participant meets these requirements and the contract is successfully terminated, they will no longer have a service obligation for that school year.
-Please note, however, that if a participant received Nurse Corps SP support for one or more prior school years, they will still owe service in return for those prior years of support.
-Additionally, if a Nurse Corps SP participant does not meet the requirements to terminate, and the contract remains in effect, they will incur a service commitment for the full or partial year of support received, as set forth in the "Program Requirements" Section of this APG.
-The requirements above apply to requests for terminating the initial/first contract as well as any optional contract(s).
+Please note, however, that if a participant received Nurse Corps SP support for one or more prior school years, they will still owe service in return for those prior years of support (two-year minimum).
+Additionally, if a Nurse Corps SP participant does not meet the requirements to terminate, and the contract remains in effect, they will incur a service commitment for the full or partial year of support received, as set forth in the "Program Requirements" Section of this Guidance.
+These requirements apply to requests for terminating the initial/first contract as well as any optional contract(s).